19 May 2022

 Lynda Thomas, Chief Executive of Macmillan, said: “We are absolutely delighted to welcome Claire to Macmillan.
 Claire has real ambition to drive change in cancer nursing at a national level, including improving representation in the nursing workforce and equal access to cancer services.
 Macmillan is dedicated to improving the lives of those living with cancer and Claire’s appointment will no doubt help us make great strides in this endeavour”.

-Claire Taylor said: “It’s an honour to be joining Macmillan at such a crucial time .
+Claire Taylor said: “It’s an honour to be joining Macmillan at such a crucial time for the workforce supporting people living with cancer.
 Ensuring the views and needs of healthcare professionals are heard at the highest level - whether that’s within our organisation or nationally with partners and governments – is one of my biggest priorities.
 Having worked as a Macmillan Professional for many years, I’m excited to now be joining the Centre of Clinical Expertise and helping to build on Macmillan’s wonderful legacy – supporting people living with cancer.”